 All the information you need about the company is simple to find on the website, and customer service is a call away for additional assistance.
 In addition to their regular online services, they are also able to adapt to changing global circumstances by offering curbside pickup options from their retail store.

-Not only do they deliver on their goals of quality merchandise, locally produced animals, and sustainable meat farming practices, they go above and beyond with website simplicity, delivery methods, and customer service.
+Not only do they deliver on their goals of quality merchandise (farm to freezer), locally produced animals, and sustainable meat farming practices, they go above and beyond with website simplicity, delivery methods, and customer service.